cloud-coder/docker-lab-2016/part-2/README.md

 ## Verify Compose File

 Now that you have created your Docker Compose file it should look like the listing below.
-There is a completed version of the file in the solutions directory [docker-compose-1.yml](solution/docker-compose-1.yml), if you need it:
+There is a completed version of the file in the _solution_ directory [docker-compose-1.yml](solution/docker-compose-1.yml).
+You can either copy the _docker-compose-1.yml_ file into the project root directory (under the _part-2_ directory) and rename it to _docker-compose.yml_ (by removing the -1) or you can create a new file called _docker-compose.yml_ and copy and contents below into this file.

 ```yaml
 version: "2"